 Two types of water needs to be provided at all times for your hermit crabs.
-Have fresh water in one bowl for drinking, and in the bowl have sea water for bathing.
+Have fresh water in one bowl for drinking, and in another bowl have sea water for bathing.
 Sea water can be made up with Hermit Crab Salt and water (follow the measurements on the packet for the correct ratio).
 Use heavy, solid bowls for the water as hermit crabs love to climb and can tip over the water if a lightweight container is used.

 Change water on a daily basis to keep it clean.